Convergence of Tsirelson convolution systems of probability spaces: Introduction

 \section{Introduction}

-Motivated by Arveson's theory of product systems \cite{Arveson 89, Arveson-book}, B. Tsirelson initiated the study of two-parameter product systems of Hilbert spaces in \cite{Tsi03, Tsi04} (see also \cite{TV}) through probabilistic methods, including the analysis of stochastic processes and flows.
-Considering that convolution semigroups of measures can naturally be used to construct stochastic processes via Kolmogorov's extension theorem, which in turn lead to product systems, one of Tsirelson's initial steps in his investigation was to introduce the concept of a convolution system of standard probability spaces as a generalization of convolution semigroups.
+Motivated by Arveson's theory of product systems and $E_0$-semigroups \cite{Arveson 89, Arveson-book}, B. Tsirelson initiated the study of two-parameter product systems of Hilbert spaces in \cite{Tsi03, Tsi04} (see also \cite{TV}) through probabilistic methods, including the analysis of stochastic processes and flows.
+Considering that convolution semigroups of measures can naturally be used to construct stochastic processes via Kolmogorov's extension theorem, which in turn lead to product systems, one of Tsirelson's initial steps was to introduce the concept of a convolution system of standard probability spaces as a generalization of convolution semigroups.
 However, unlike convolution semigroups of measures, convolution systems may not always give rise to a stochastic flow.

+One notable obstacle is that in various instances, projective limits of probability spaces may fail to exist \cite{Bochner}, making generalized Kolmogorov-type extension arguments rather challenging.
+This issue has a long history: classical criteria for the existence of projective limits were established by Bochner \cite{Bochner}, and further developed by Choksi \cite{Chol}, Rao \cite{Rao71}, and Frol'{\i}k \cite{Frol}, among others.
+From a functional-analytic perspective, these measure-theoretic questions have natural analogues in the theory of noncommutative dynamics, notably in Arveson's framework \cite{Arveson-book}\cite{Lieb}.
+Later developments, such as Bhat-Skeide's work on Hilbert modules \cite{Bhat-Skeide} and the $C^*$-subproduct system approach in \cite{FK}, further connect these ideas with the theory of operator algebras.
+Our work positions Tsirelson convolution systems within this broader landscape, treating them as a natural setting for analyzing projective limit phenomena and their connections to stochastic flows and continuous product structures.

-This limitation primarily stems from the fact that the category of probability spaces generally does not admit projective limits, making any attempt to generalize Kolmogorov's extension theorem quite challenging \cite{Bochner, Chol, Rao71}.
-When a convolution system leads to a stochastic flow, or a flow system, as it is called in \cite[Sec.
-3b]{Tsi04}, the flow system can then be directly used to construct a continuous product of probability spaces (CPPS), largely due to the specific properties of the standard spaces used in this construction (see \cite[Sec.
+When a Tsirelson convolution system leads to a stochastic flow, or a flow system, as it is called in \cite[Sec.
+3b]{Tsi04}, the flow system can be directly used to construct a continuous product of probability spaces (CPPS), largely due to the specific properties of the standard spaces used in this construction (see \cite[Sec.
 3c]{Tsi04}).
-This, in turn, leads to a two-parameter product system of Hilbert spaces by transitioning to the corresponding $L^2$-spaces.
+This, in turn, leads to a two-parameter product system of Hilbert spaces by passing to the corresponding $L^2$-spaces.